graphql/graphql-spec/spec/Section 3 -- Type System.md

 A `Union` defines a list of possible types; similar to interfaces, whenever the type system claims a union will be returned, one of the possible types will be returned.

+An `Intersection` defines a list of constraining abstract types.
+If a field claims it returns an Intersection type, it will return only types that are contained within all of the Intersections's Unions and types that implement all of the Intersection's Interfaces.

 Finally, oftentimes it is useful to provide complex structs as inputs to GraphQL field arguments or variables; the `Input Object` type allows the schema to